efwGrp/efw3.X/help/file.makeFile.md

 <H1>file.makeFile</H1>

 The makeFile function is established to create a blank file.
+If the file is existed, it will do NOTHING.

 <h2>Sample</h2>
 <pre>